ROCm/HIP/docs/markdown/hip_profiling.md

 This feature is under development.

 #### Reducing timeline trace output file size
 If the application is already recording the HIP APIs, the HSA APIs are somewhat redundant and the ATP file size can be substantially reduced by not recording these APIs.
-HIP includes a text file that lists all of the HSA APis and can assist in this filtering:
+HIP includes a text file that lists all of the HSA APIs and can assist in this filtering:

 ```
 $ rocm-profiler -F hip/bin/hsa-api-filter-cxl.txt